Bachiir13/EXAM-SQL/README.md

 QUESTION 9 : SELECT * FROM notation WHERE email ='anon0@afpa-zakademie.com';

-QUESTION 10 : SELECT DISTINCT film.titre
-FROM film, artiste AS realisateur, role, artiste AS acteur WHERE film.idRéalisateur = realisateur.idArtiste
-  AND film.idFilm = role.idFilm
-  AND role.idActeur = acteur.idArtiste
-  AND realisateur.nom = 'Burton'
-  AND realisateur.prénom = 'Tim'
-  AND acteur.nom = 'Depp'
-  AND acteur.prénom = 'Johnny';
+QUESTION 10 : SELECT DISTINCT f.titre FROM film f, artiste r, role ro, artiste a WHERE f.idRéalisateur = r.idArtiste AND f.idFilm = ro.idFilm AND ro.idActeur = a.idArtiste AND r.nom = 'Burton' AND r.prénom = 'Tim' AND a.nom = 'Depp' AND a.prénom = 'Johnny';

 QUESTION 11 : SELECT film.titre, role.nomRole